jsemrau/finGPT/README.md

 # finGPT
-This repository contains the impkementation of finGPT : Pre-trained Transformer for Financial Text Generation and Mining
+This repository contains the implementation of finGPT : Pre-trained Transformer for Financial Text Generation and Mining